zackforbing/ruby-submissions/1510/module_4_assignments/gametime/steve-and-david/submission_form.markdown

 ### Link to a specific block of your code on Github that you feel not great about
 [Bullet functions within Game file](https://github.com/stevepentler/GameTime/blob/3aa670cb349737941a84ceaedb8ba5ffcd2b2875/lib/game.js#L54-L73)
-- We struggled extracting bullet functions out of the game file because each bullet relies on knowing the canvas height before another can be fired.
+- We made multiple attempts to extract bullet functions out of the game file but it was too difficult to track the state (active vs inactive) of the bullet in another file.

 ### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.
 [Tests on tests](http://i.imgur.com/sKnhN64.png?1)